Buckwheat flour gives these light, fluffy buckwheat biscuits great nutty flavor and a nutritional boost as well!

 Instructions

-- Put the dry ingredients in the bowl of the processor, pulse to mix.
+- Put the dry ingredients in the bowl of your full sized food processor, and pulse to combine.

-- Bake on parchment or silpat mat for about 5 to 6 minutes until the biscuits start to rise, and then turn down the heat to 400 and bake another 8 to 10 minutes just until fully risen and lightly browned.ย Don't over bake!
+- Bake on parchment or silpat mat 2 inches apart for about 5 to 6 minutes until the biscuits start to rise, and then turn down the heat to 400 and bake another 8 to 10 minutes just until fully risen and lightly browned.
+Don't over bake!
+Note: I bake my biscuits in two batches for more even baking.

 It’s rainy here too so these look perfect – followed by the fizz!
 Happy new year from our island to yours x